 In the event of a large wildfire, first responders will be busy fighting the fire.
 You should be ready to get out of Jasper and look after yourself and your family for at least 72 hours.

-With a major highway and a railway in close proximity to the town, toxic or hazardous material spills can cause a risk to public safety.
-Depending on the nature of the incident and the affected area, residents may be directed to evacuate or shelter in place.
+Toxic or hazardous material spills on the highway or railway can cause a risk to public safety.
+Depending on the spill, residents may be directed to evacuate or shelter in place.

 How to shelter in place

-While a wildfire is the most likely disaster to affect our community, a toxic spill on the railway or highway may lead to public directives to shelter in place.
+A toxic spill on the railway or highway may lead the need to shelter in place.
 This means the best way to protect yourself and your family from a hazard is to stay indoors.
-To shelter-in-place means selecting a small, interior room, with no or few windows, and taking refuge there.

 How to Shelter-in-Place at Home